felixalexandercarao/TimeLord/README.md

 Github Pages ([instructions can be found here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages)).
 Your event counter should now be accessible at `https://yourusername.github.io/TimeLord/`.

+## Troubleshooting

+The most common cause of problems is a badly formatted JSON file.
+You can paste your JSON file into this [online JSON validator](https://jsonlint.com/) and it should tell you where and how you need to fix it.

+Also, be sure all dates/times are formatted as `YYYY-MM-DD HH:MM` -- four digit year, and two digits each for month, day, hour and minute, with a leading zero if a number is less than 10, and time is in 24 hour format.

 ## TODO's

 - Needs to look nicer in general (but not TOO fancy)